 When smaller models are optimal

 For tasks where the business objective allows a certain level of approximation in outputs, or where the use case involves a high volume of relatively simple user requests, smaller models like Llama and Titan are highly effective.
 By leveraging prompt chaining to segment complex tasks into smaller, context-fitting chunks, these models can perform beyond their inherent limitations.
 This approach not only maximizes their utility but also significantly reduces operational costs, making them an excellent choice for applications prioritizing affordability over high precision.
+In these conditions, the most practical choice is often the model that delivers acceptable results at sustainable scale.

 For example, if the task involves generating basic SQL queries or performing straightforward data lookups where minor inaccuracies are tolerable, smaller models can deliver acceptable results with well-designed prompt sequences.
 By carefully orchestrating the prompts, businesses can avoid unnecessary upgrades while still achieving reliable outputs.
+That can make a smaller model the most rational option from an ROI perspective.

 When advanced models are necessary